Return to Zero (RTZ album)

-Return to Zero is the debut album of the band RTZ.
-It was released in 1991 by Giant Records.
+Return to Zero is the debut album by the American rock band RTZ, released in 1991 by Warner Bros.
+Records.
+The first single was "Face the Music".

+Critical reception

+The Calgary Herald opined: "Missing is any hint of power in RTZ's rock, or even foot-tapping, finger-snapping rock.
+Just lots of boring shooting for Top 40 appeal."

 Track listing

 All songs written by Delp and Goudreau, except where noted.